intontis/01_anomaly_detector/README_physics_anomaly_detector.md

 ### 4. Key Finding

--The top 15 features include both raw sensor readings and their rolling averages — confirming that degradation trends predict failure more accurately than instantaneous readings alone.
+- The top 15 features include both raw sensor readings and their rolling averages — confirming that degradation trends predict failure more accurately than instantaneous readings alone.
--The rolling average of sensor 4 (turbine pressure) emerged as the strongest predictor — confirming that smoothed degradation trends outperform raw instantaneous readings for failure prediction.
+- The rolling average of sensor 4 (turbine pressure) emerged as the strongest predictor — confirming that smoothed degradation trends outperform raw instantaneous readings for failure prediction.